 Secure your own retirement by thinking outside the box

-To help increase retirement security, savers can consider diversifying beyond stocks and bonds.
+To help increase retirement security, you can consider diversifying your savings.
 That means thinking outside of the box, which can help increase the chances you’ll enjoy a stress-free lifestyle well into your golden years.

 And that’s where a self-directed IRA shines.

 A self-directed IRA focuses on the benefit of providing more flexibility with your investments.
-For example, you’re not restricted to choosing from one broker’s menu of mutual funds and other paper-based assets.
+For example, you’re not restricted to choosing from one broker’s menu of assets.
 It’s like taking the training wheels off your retirement savings.
 After all, it’s your hard-earned money.
 Why should you let a stranger tell you what you should and shouldn’t invest in?